You probably know by now that if you want to get healthy and fit, Shakeology can play a key role in helping you hit that

 Shakeology Sugar Content

 Shakeology contains seven grams of sugar per serving from a combination of organic cane sugar and fruit powders.
-(Vegan Café Latte contains eight grams per serving.)
+(Plant-Based Café Latte contains eight grams per serving.)

 To put this into perspective, there are 14 grams of sugar in a medium banana and 19 grams of sugar in a medium apple.